Taxability of payment done for Online Marketing & Advertising Services availed in the US

 Despite SEP’s broad definition, being part of India’s domestic law, these provisions will not overrule relevant tax treaties wherever applicable.
 Non-residents can claim benefits within relevant tax treaties as, Indian tax treaties follow the conventional concepts of PE taxing of business profits of non-residents.
 The SEP’s inclusion in the act will not be applied unless amendments are made to the treaties.
 In cases where non-residents from a non-tax treaty country/jurisdiction, the business income earned from India will be taxable in India.

-The EL was introduced from 1 June 2016 @ 6 per cent on specified services received or receivable by a non-resident payee not having a PE in India.
-Specified services have been defined to mean online advertisement, any provision for digital advertising space or any other facility or service for the purpose of online advertisement and includes any other notified services.
-Thus, online advertisement services will get covered under the provisions of EL.
+EL was introduced at 6% from 1st June 2016 on specific services received or receivable by an individual not having a PE in India and is a non-resident.
+Specified services mean – any provision for digital ad space, online advertisements or a facility/service offered for online ads – including other notified services.
+This has led to online advertisement services being covered under the provisions of EL.

 Eventually, 2020’s Finance Act expanded the horizon of EL, introducing a levy of 2% on rumination received or is receivable by e-commerce operators from other e-commerce suppliers or services.
 E-com supply/services are defined as the sale of goods online by an e-commerce operator or an online listing of services rendered by them or the sale of goods or listing of services online or both, managed by the e-com operator.
 Even a combination of the mentioned activities falls under this bracket.
 The new El provisions have a wider scope hence, advertising and marketing services come under the umbrella of these new provisions.
 This is challenged if an EL transaction is subjected to 6%, then it won’t be qualified to be taxed at 2% as per the new EL.
 Further, if the transaction qualifies to be taxed under the provisions of EL, then it will not be taxable under the provisions of the Act.